 The American Heart Association does not certify trainers, doctors or training courses created by other organizations.
 Any claims that training products or materials are “AHA Certified,” “AHA Approved,” “AHA Compliant” or “created by AHA certified” people, where the “AHA” means the American Heart Association, are not true.

-If you suspect telephone solicitations, emails or other communications are making fraudulent claims related to the American Heart Association or American Stroke Association, please contact us right away at 1-800-242-8721 or firstname.lastname@example.org.
-We also urge anyone receiving fake solicitations to file a complaint with the Federal Trade Commission by calling the FTC at: 877-FTC-HELP or online at ftccomplaintassistant.gov(link opens in new window), your state Attorney General consumer protection office, and local law enforcement.
+If you suspect telephone solicitations, emails or other communications are making fraudulent claims related to the American Heart Association or American Stroke Association, please contact us right away at 1-800-242-8721 or [email protected].
+We also urge anyone receiving fake solicitations to file a complaint with the Federal Trade Commission by calling the FTC at: 877-FTC-HELP or online at reportfraud.ftc.gov, your state Attorney General consumer protection office, and local law enforcement.

 Recent Examples of Reported Scams and Misrepresentations:

-It has come to the AHA’s attention that someone is posing as Nancy Brown and/or Meighan Girgus and contacting individuals to interview them for jobs.
+It has come to the AHA’s attention that someone is posing as a Senior Hiring Manager at the AHA in Texas and contacting individuals to interview them for jobs.
+One of the names used by this individual is Craig Lewis.
 Please be aware that this is a scam.
-The person or persons are not Ms. Brown or Ms. Girgus, and are attempting to get your private information.
+The person or persons are attempting to get your private information.
 In some instances, they may send you a check, asking you to cash the check and wire money back to them.
 Other times they are asking for personal information such as your social security number.
 The AHA will not contact anyone requesting personal information like account passwords, personal identification numbers (PINs) or Social Security numbers.
 Do not provide any personal or financial information to unknown individuals, whether by phone or email.
-Please see https://www.consumer.ftc.gov/articles/0159-fake-checks(link opens in new window).
+Please see how to spot, avoid, and report fake check scams.(link opens in new window)

 The AHA routinely contacts applicants by phone and email but NOT by text or instant messaging services.
 The AHA will only contact candidates that have either applied online or were contacted via email through our LinkedIn Recruiter tool.